Sun-Young-Park/Election-Analytics/README.md

 -------

-Welcome to my election prediction blog!
-It will be updated **every Sunday.** Feel free to reach out to me ([sunyoungpark@g.harvard.edu](sunyoungpark@g.harvard.edu)) if you have any comments and questions.
+Welcome to my election analysis blog!
+It will be updated **every Sunday.** Feel free to reach out to me ([sunyoungpark@g.harvard.edu](sunyoungpark@g.harvard.edu)) if you have any comments or questions.

 # Past Presidential Election Results

-The prediction of the future is based on the patterns of the past.
-If X tended to predict Y well, we would want to use that X in our model.
-So we start our journey by looking into past election results.
+Predictions of the future are based on the patterns of the past.
+If X tended to predict Y well in the past, we would want to use that X in our model.
+So we start our journey by looking into past presidential election results.

 ![](past_results.png)